jaydenlin/node-async-require-loader/README.md

     }
 ```

-###### Step 3.
+* Step 3.
 Done
 Then the webpack will fetch the remote contents and build the codes for you!
-You can see examples/example03 in codes for more detials.
+You can see `examples/example03` in codes for more detials.

 ### Useage with Pre Parser

-In some cases, the remote contents you fetched may not be pure node moudle.
+In some cases, the remote contents you fetched may not be a pure node moudle.
 You need a parser to do some stuff before webpack compile it.
 So you can set up the preParser for the remote contents.

 ### Example